KavishaAdithya/MacroPad/README.md

 # MacroPad
-Designing a macroPad device that would allow control multiple functions in the computer which includes volume and brightnes
+Designing a macroPad device that would allow control multiple functions in the personal computer by using the microController as a HID.

 MCU used - ESP 32

-Functionalities - Volume Control
+Functionalities - Volume Control  and Brightness Control